Authorization

 {

-CustomerId = _currentUser.Id!.Value,
+CustomerId = _currentUser.Id!,

 CustomerName = _currentUser.FindClaimValue(ClaimTypes.GivenName) ??
 "Unknown",